 - Automatically process all taxation items for invoices in real time.

-- Utilize a variety of external tax providers.
+- Utilize a variety of external tax vendors.

-- Use external tax providers of your choice to retrieve the most accurate taxes to date.
+- Use external tax vendors of your choice to retrieve the most accurate taxes to date.

 - Avoid maintaining tax rates in multiple locations.